-- 7. On 2 July 2018, PNO applied to the NCC for a recommendation to the designated Minister (being the Commonwealth Treasurer) that the First Declaration be revoked. - 8.
+- On 2 July 2018, PNO applied to the NCC for a recommendation to the designated Minister (being the Commonwealth Treasurer) that the First Declaration be revoked. - 9.
 On 26 July 2019, the NCC recommended to the Treasurer under s 44J(1) of the CCA that the declaration of the Service at the Port be revoked (Revocation Recommendation).
-A copy of the Revocation Recommendation is annexed and marked BLL-1. - 9.
-The Revocation Recommendation was expressed to be based on the NCC's conclusion that the criterion in s 44CA(1)(a) of the CCA was not satisfied being that access (or increased access) to the service, on reasonable terms and conditions, as a result of declaration would promote a material increase in competition in at least one market, other than the market for the service. - 10.
-The Revocation Recommendation included the following extracts in relation to the relative significance of Port charges to prices in coal export markets:
+A copy of the Revocation Recommendation is annexed and marked BLL-1. - 10.
+The Revocation Recommendation was expressed to be based on the NCC's conclusion that the criterion in s 44CA(1)(a) of the CCA was not satisfied - being that access (or increased access) to the service, on reasonable terms and conditions, as a result of declaration would promote a material increase in competition in at least one market, other than the market for the service. - 11.
+The Revocation Recommendation included the following extracts of the reasons for the NCC's conclusion that the criterion in s 44CA(1)(a) was not satisfied in respect of the Service: